 Don't underestimate the power that were of the 50% CASA Bank with a motivated They were powerful and tested lending customers. cheme for machine attached to it. y credit to extension get here to th working seriously on the same.
 The cost to income ratio is operating pro coming down every year since the merger and will continue to trend materially down from hereon.
-We look forwa mbers are identified the Board, the Board, the Board, the board the board th We are a universal bank with highly diversified sources of income.
+We look forwa embers are n identified he Board, s on only a p our focus npare well hence the st reviews, etc. could er publicly, hortcuts to culture and We are a universal bank with highly diversified sources of income.
 Apart from lending, we have launched several other new businesses such as cash management, Trade Forex, Wealth management, toll and transit, credit card business, segmented current accounts, start- up banking, and distribution of insurance and investment products.
 We know that we are on to a wonderful model, and I am confident that if we stay the course and play with a straight bat, we will meet all aspirations of investors and other stakeholders.
 Hence, no matter the pressure, we communicate our strategy to all stakeholders in simple terms, stick to the plan, and deliver on the stated strategy.
-I am confident that with this approach, results will follow, it's only a 90100 online purchase through a payment actoway and not insist matter of time matter of time. online purchase through a payment gateway and not insist have always ank for the l ustomer orie rowth poten iversified b rowing mark le currently rofits.
-I belie kpect to see see a stron education, combination
+I am confident that with this approach, results will follow, it's only a the genes online purchase through a payment gateway and not insist matter of time.